In caverns deep below N.Y. streets, train terminal taking shape

-NEW YORK (Reuters) - Fifteen stories beneath midtown Manhattan, hundreds of workers are slowly converting massive subterranean chambers into a new terminal for the Long Island Railroad, the United States’ busiest commuter rail system.
+NEW YORK, Nov 4 (Reuters) - Fifteen stories beneath midtown Manhattan, hundreds of workers are slowly converting massive subterranean chambers into a new terminal for the Long Island Railroad, the United States’ busiest commuter rail system.

 Two enormous caverns, each several city blocks long, will house eight tracks and platforms, serving an estimated 162,000 customers a day, officials from the Metropolitan Transportation Authority said during a tour of the planned station on Wednesday.